aslamabbas/aslamabbas.github.io/_posts/2015-11-02-things-to-know-before-buying-a-cycle-in-india.markdown

 > Look closely at the cranks.
 In the front, you will probably see 3 cranks.
 The front [barrel adjuster](http://www.axiomgear.com/news/wp-content/uploads/2010/11/DSC5642.jpg) on the handle will also show the numbers, 1, 2 and 3.
 Similarly, the back gear cassettes will come to the count of 7.
 You can check the back barrel adjuster to confirm.
 So you have a total of 7 x 3 = 21 gear combinations.
 Four times that of a car huh!.
 If your cycle is 14 speed, then you probably have only 2 cranks in the front.

++	*Q:* What else should I know about a cycle?

+> That question requires a separate blog page of it's own.
+Read this article from [Livingit](https://www.iamlivingit.com/cycling/bike-anatomy).
+They have done a pretty job explaining the anatomy of cycle.
+It is a 5 minute read.

 +	*Q:* If I am buying a geared cycle, how many gears should I buy?

 > The first thing anyone will do when riding a geared bike for the first time will be playing with the gears.
 Trying to understand the shifting mechanisms and a suitable combination for his/her legs.
 To be honest, this question cannot be answered technically.
 So people buy a 14 speed and later switch to 21 speed.
 The reverse also happens.
 Some customize it and throw away gears that they don't use, to decrease the weight of the cycle.